RDN Rain Garden

 Installation

-Landscaping work has begun on the rain garden!
-Through early May, excavation of the turf and invasive species, shaping and sloping, and rock installation will be completed, followed by the installation of fresh soils and organics.
-The landscaping crew is taking care to salvage and re-purposing as many plants as possible while protecting the established trees on site.
-Later this spring, native plant species will be planted throughout the rain garden.
+Upgrades happened in May 2024.
+Through early May, excavation of the turf and invasive species, shaping and sloping, and rock installation was completed.
+This was followed by the installation of fresh soils and organics.
+The landscaping professionals took care to salvage and re-purposing as many plants as possible while protecting the established trees on site.
+Later, native plant species were planted throughout the rain garden.

 Rain garden under construction